AJ2O/aws-whitepapers-summary/12-factor.md

 - To scale out the app, just add more running processes of the designated process types
 - This allows for scaling individual components of the app as needed
   - Example: If the app is receiving very high HTTP traffic, only the web process needs to be scaled out, rather than the entire app
+- The array of process types, and number of each process type, is referred to as the app's **process formation**

 ## IX.
 Disposability
 **Maximize robustness with fast startup and graceful shutdown**